Table of contents

 6. Splitting Shifts Can Keep Your Workplace Whole

 Scheduling isn’t a one-size-fits-all situation.
-Different workers and workplaces have different needs.
+Different workers and workplaces have different scheduling and shift needs.

 If you’re a restaurant serving the local business crowd, maybe you need your most experienced delivery drivers around during the lunch and the evening rush, but not in between.
 If you manage a utility company, maybe you need more workers first thing and then again during the afternoon, but fewer during the rest of the day.